-Semiconductor shortages are impacting consumers’ ability to purchase not only the latest mobile and computer tech, but also automobiles, white goods, and even LED lights.
+Semiconductor shortages are impacting consumers' ability to purchase the latest mobile and computer tech.
+They are also affecting their ability to buy automobiles, white goods, and even LED lights.
 However, despite their importance in the production of everyday items, obsolescence is still becoming a growing issue for semiconductors.

 The increasing pace of obsolescence

-In 1970, the typical lifecycle of a semiconductor was expected to be about 30 years.
-By 2014, this was reduced to ten years — a 60 per cent reduction in less than 50 years.
-This isn’t a huge problem for consumer electronics, with new smartphones and laptops being released every six months or so.
+In 1970, experts expected the typical semiconductor life cycle to be about 30 years.
+They reduced this to ten years by 2014.
+Thus, achieving a 60 per cent reduction in less than 50 years.
+However, consumer electronics don't consider this a huge problem, as they release new smartphones and laptops around every six months.

-However, since the start of the COVID-19 pandemic, another phenomenon has contributed to the fast pace of semiconductor obsolescence — a big round of suppliers’ mergers and acquisitions.
+However, since the start of the COVID-19 pandemic, another phenomenon has contributed to the fast pace of semiconductor obsolescence.
+This is a big round of suppliers’ mergers and acquisitions.
 For example, in 2021, Chinese-owned Nexperia acquired NWF, the UK’s largest chip plant.
-In the same year, Renesas acquired Dialog Semiconductor, almost simultaneously to ADI acquiring Maxim Integrated.
+In the same year, Renesas acquired Dialog Semiconductor, almost simultaneously with ADI acquiring Maxim Integrated.

-When this happens, the purchasing company may decide to streamline the product portfolio of the company it acquired, phasing out semiconductors that are less in demand to prioritize the manufacturing of newer models.
+When this happens, the purchasing company may decide to streamline the product portfolio of the company it acquired.
+Therefore, phasing out semiconductors that are less in demand to prioritize the manufacturing of newer models.
 This trend further increases the volatility of the already fragile semiconductor supply chain.

 When a product reaches its end of life (EOL), OEMs issue a last time buy (LTB) notice.
 This usually gives manufacturers between six and twelve months to buy and stockpile components before they are discontinued.
-However, LTB typically does not guarantee that all manufacturers using that device will be able to place and receive an order in time.
-So, what can be done?
+However, LTB does not guarantee that all manufacturers using that technology can place and receive orders on time.

-First of all, keeping up-to-date with industry changes, mergers and acquisitions can help manufacturers predict which components are more likely to be discontinued.
-To help with that, EU Automation regularly announces when popular components are reaching their EOL, both in a newsletter and on social media.
+Keeping up-to-date with industry changes, mergers, and acquisitions can help manufacturers predict which components are likely to be discontinued.
+To help with that, EU Automation regularly announces when popular components are reaching their EOL.
+Both in a newsletter and on social media.

-These strategies will not prevent semiconductors from becoming obsolete, but they might help offset the negative repercussions of obsolescence on business’ bottom lines.
+These strategies will not prevent semiconductors from becoming obsolete.
+However, they might help offset the negative repercussions of obsolescence on business’ bottom lines.